theyak/ytmusicapi-php/README.md

 This seems especially true if you are running the software on a common hosting provider such as AWS, Netlify, Vercel, Digital Ocean, or Linode.

+WARNING 2:

+I have fallen quite behind in keeping this updated with the Python version.
+If you can choose either Python or PHP, choose the Python version.
+If you have time to bring this up to date with the Python version, please feel free to make a pull request.

 ## About

 This is a port of the [ytmusicapi](https://github.com/sigma67/ytmusicapi)